feathersjs/docs/migrating.md

     // Here you can add event publishers to channels set up in `channels.js`
     // To publish only for a specific event use `app.publish(eventname, () => {})`

-    // publish all service events to all authenticated users users
+    // Publish all service events to all authenticated users
     // return app.channel('authenticated');
   });

-  // you can also add service specific publisher via
+  // You can also add service specific publishers via

-  // for a specific event
+  // For a specific event
   // app.service('name').publish(eventName, (data, hook) => {});

   // For all events on that service